-- 1. To receive the audited financial statements for the financial year ended 31March 2015 and the Reports of the Directors and Auditors thereon; - 2.
-To approve the payment of Directors' fees of RM59,667 for the financial year (Ordinary Resolution 1) ended 31 March 2015 (2014-RM67,344) and the payment of Directors' fees of not exceeding RM72,000 for the financial year ending 31 March 2016. - 3.
-To re-elect the following Directors retiring pursuant to Article 95 of the Articles of Association of the Company: - (i) Chia Kah Ying;

-(ii) Ng Yoon Kin;

-(Ordinary Resolution 2)

-(Ordinary Resolution 3)

-- 4. To re-elect Datuk Iskandar Bin Sarudin retiring pursuant to Article 101 of the (Ordinary Resolution 4) Articles of Association of the Company; - 5.
-To re-appoint Tan Sri Dato' Seri Law Hieng Ding to hold office until the (Ordinary Resolution 5) conclusion of the next Annual General Meeting of the Company pursuant to Section 129(6) of the Companies Act, 1965; - 6.
-To re-appoint Crowe Horwath as Auditors of the Company and to authorise (Ordinary Resolution 6) the Directors to fix their remuneration;

-7. SPECIAL BUSINESS

-To consider and, if thought fit, to pass the following resolutions:

-(A) Authority to Allot and Issue Shares Pursuant to Section 132D of the (Ordinary Resolution 7) Companies Act, 1965 ("Act")- General Allotment

-"That pursuant to Section 132D of the Act, full authority be and is hereby given to the Directors to issue shares of the Company from time to time upon such terms and conditions and for such purposes as the Directors may in their absolute discretion deem fit provided that the aggregate number of shares to be issued pursuant to this resolution does not exceed ten percent (10%) of the issued share capital of the Company and that such authority shall continue in force until the conclusion of the next Annual General Meeting of the Company, and that the Directors be and are hereby empowered to obtain the approval of Bursa Malaysia Securities Berhad for the listing of and quotation for the new shares so issued."
-(See Explanatory Note 4 (i) on Special Business below)

-(B) Authority to Allot and Issue Shares Pursuant to Section 132D of the (Ordinary Resolution 8) Companies Act, 1965 ("Act") - SIS Allotment

-That pursuant to Section 132D of the Act, full authority be and is hereby given to the Directors to issue shares in the Company from time to time under the existing Share Issuance Scheme ("SIS") of the Company provided that the aggregate number of shares to be issued under this resolution does not exceed the amount approved under the SIS and that such authority shall continue in force until the conclusion of the next Annual General Meeting of the Company, and that the Directors be and are hereby empowered to obtain the approval of Bursa Malaysia Securities Berhad for the listing of and quotation for the additional shares so issued". (see Explanatory Note 4(ii) on Special Business below)
+1. eceive the audited financial statements for the financial year ended 31March 6 and the Reports of the Directors and Auditors thereon.
+2. pprove the payment of Directors' fees not exceeding RM72,000 for the financial r ending 31 March 2017 (2016 : RM72,000).
+(Ordinary Resolution 1) 3. e-elect the following Directors retiring pursuant to Article 95 of the Articles of ociation of the Company: Law Hee Ling; and Yet Kiong Siang.
+(Ordinary Resolution 2) (Ordinary Resolution 3) 4.
+To re-appoint Tan Sri Dato' Seri Law Hieng Ding to hold office until the conclusion of the next Annual General Meeting of the Company pursuant to Section 129(6) of the Companies Act, 1965.
+(Ordinary Resolution 4 5. .
+To re-appoint Crowe Horwath as Auditors of the Company and to authorise the Directors to fix their remuneration.
+(Ordinary Resolution a 6.
+SPE CIAL BUSINESS To c onsider and, if thought fit, to pass the following resolutions: (A) Authority to Allot and Issue Shares Pursuant to Section 132D of the Companies Act, 1965 ("Act")- General Allotment (Ordinary Resolution 6) "That pursuant to Section 132D of the Act, full authority be and is hereby given to the Directors to issue shares of the Company from time to time upon such terms and conditions and for such purposes as the Directors may in their absolute discretion deem fit provided that the aggregate number of shares to be issued pursuant to this resolution does not exceed ten percent (10%) of the issued share capital of the Company as at the date of this Annual General Meeting and that such authority shall continue in force until the conclusion of the next Annual General Meeting of the Company, and that the Directors be and are hereby empowered to obtain the approval of Bursa Malaysia Securities Berhad for the listing of and quotation for the new shares so issued."
+(See Explanatory Note 4 (i) on Special Business below) (B) Authority to Allot and Issue Shares Pursuant to Section 132D of the Companies Act, 1965 ("Act") - SIS Allotment (Ordinary Resolution 7) "That pursuant to Section 132D of the Act, full authority be and is hereby given to the Directors to issue shares in the Company from time to time under the existing Share Issuance Scheme ("SIS") of the Company provided that the aggregate number of shares to be issued under this resolution does not exceed the amount approved under the SIS and that such authority shall continue in force until the conclusion of the next Annual General Meeting of the Company, and that the Directors be and are hereby empowered to obtain the approval of Bursa Malaysia Securities Berhad for the listing of and quotation for the additional shares so issued". (see Explanatory Note 4 (ii) on Special Business below) (C) Proposed Renewal of Shareholders' Mandate to Enable the Company to Purchase up to 10% of its Issued and Paid-up Share Capital ("Proposed Renewal of Share Buy-Back Authority") (Ordinary Resolution 8) "That subject to the Companies Act, 1965 ("Act"), rules, regulations and orders made pursuant to the Act, provisions of the Company's Memorandum and Articles of Association and the Main Market Listing Requirements of Bursa Securities

-Notice Of Annual General Meeting (cont'd)

-(C) Proposed Renewal of Shareholders' Mandate to Enable the Company to Purchase up to 10% of its Issued and Paid-up Share Capital ("Proposed Renewal of Share Buy-Back Authority")

-(Ordinary Resolution 9)

-"That subject to the Companies Act, 1965 ("Act") rules, regulations and orders made pursuant to the Act, provisions of the Company's Memorandum and Articles of Association and the Listing Requirements of Bursa Securities ("Listing Requirements") and any other relevant authority, the Company be and is hereby authorised to purchase and/or hold such amount of ordinary shares of RM0.50 each in the Company's issued and paid-up share capital through Bursa Securities upon such terms and conditions as the Directors may deem fit in the interest of the Company provided that:-
+("Listing Requirements") and any other relevant authority, the Company be and is hereby authorised to purchase and/or hold such amount of ordinary shares of RM0.50 each in the Company's issued and paid-up share capital through Bursa Securities upon such terms and conditions as the Directors may deem fit in the interest of the Company provided that:-